This dish is bursting with flavour and is the perfect treatment for less expensive varieties of fish.

 1 cup green lentils, cooked, to serve (optional)

 1 Soak raisins in just-boiled water for 10 minutes, then drain.
 Rinse preserved lemon under running water, flicking out the pulp.
 Pat rind dry and slice thinly.

-2 Heat extra virgin olive oil in a medium-sized pan over medium heat.
+2 Heat extra virgin olive oil in a medium-sized frying pan (skillet) over medium heat.
 When oil is hot, add tomatoes cut side down.
 Sizzle for about a minute.
 Add olives, garlic, rosemary, ginger, chilli flakes and drained raisins and chopped lemon rind.
 Cook for 2-3 minutes, tossing gently.
 Turn off the heat.

 4 Gently reheat tomato and spice mixture.
 Add spinach leaves and let them wilt into mixture.
 Dish fish onto lentils (if serving) and spoon tomato and spice mixture over the top.
 Drizzle with extra virgin olive oil and serve.